prysmaticlabs/prysm/sharding/README.md

 geth sharding-collator --datadir /path/to/your/datadir --password /path/to/your/password.txt --networkid 12345
 ```

-Launching this command connects via JSON-RPC to fetch the geth node’s tx pool and see who the currently active collator node is for the period.
-The proposer is tasked with running transactions to create valid collations and executing their required computations, tracking used gas, and all the heavy lifting that is usually seen in full Ethereum nodes.
-Once a valid collation is created, the proposer broadcasts the unsigned header **(note: the body is not broadcasted)** to a proposals pool along with a guaranteed ETH deposit that is extracted from the proposer’s account upfront.
+Launching this command connects via JSON-RPC to give the client the ability to call required functions on the SMC.
+The proposer is tasked with packaging pending transaction data into _blobs_ and **not** executing these transactions.
+This is very important, we will not consider state execution until later phases of a sharding roadmap.
+The proposer broadcasts the unsigned header **(note: the body is not broadcasted)** to a proposals folder in the local, shared filesystem along with a guaranteed ETH deposit that is extracted from the proposer’s account upfront.
 Then, the current collator assigned for the period will find proposals for him/her assigned shard and sign the one with the highest payout.

 Then, the collator node calls the addHeader function on the SMC by submitting this collation header.
-We’ll explore the structure of collation headers in this next section along with important considerations for state execution, as this can quickly become the bottleneck of the entire sharding system.
+We’ll explore the structure of collation headers in this next section.

-### Collation Headers and State Execution
+### Collation Headers

 Work in progress.